-Company Goals can neither be formulated nor be achieved in the absence of human capital that work towards it.
-It is, therefore, only wise for organizations to commit to employees, considering they are the sole reason for its very existence.
+Company Goals can neither be formulated nor be achieved in the absence of human capital that works towards them.
+It is, therefore, only wise for organizations to commit to their human capital, considering it is the sole reason for their very existence.
 Once this is accepted as a fact, companies should begin by introspecting and formulating ways to move towards a perfect culture.

-Why the Need to Focus on Employees is Gaining Momentum
+Why the Need to Focus on Human Capital is Gaining Momentum

-Some of the underlying factors behind employees leaving their jobs are, career development (22%), work and personal life balance (12%), managers’ behaviour (11%), compensation and benefits (9%), and wellbeing (9%).3 When the cost of employee turnover is so high, companies, aiming to survive in the long run, put immense focus on hiring the right and perfectly fitting employee for their organisation.
-In doing so, they guarantee that their employees feel less distracted because of the above mentioned reasons.
+Some of the underlying factors behind employees leaving their jobs are career development (22%), work and personal life balance (12%), managers’ behavior (11%), compensation and benefits (9%), and wellbeing (9%).3 When the cost of employee turnover is so high, companies, aiming to survive in the long run, put immense focus on hiring the right and perfectly fitting employee for their organization.
+In doing so, they guarantee that their employees feel less distracted because of the above-mentioned reasons.
 Employees, in return, try their best and commit themselves to perform well.

-“Organizational culture is a set of shared assumptions that guide what happens in organizations by defining appropriate behaviour for various situations” (Ravasi and Schultz, 2006).7 Moreover, organizational culture is a strong estimator for organizational effectiveness.
-According to the ‘Theory of Organizational Culture and Effectiveness’ by Denison and Mishra (1995), organisational culture (involvement, consistency, adaptability, and mission) has an important influence on employee effectiveness, and has a positive effect on return on asset and sales of the company.8 Number of research reported that companies who focus on participation of employees in decision making, establish clear goals, etc., perform at a level higher than other organisations (Likert, 1961).
-Academicians suggest the company values should be communicated well and shared comprehensively as the organisational performance is dependent on it (Denison, 1990).9
+“Organizational culture is a set of shared assumptions that guide what happens in organizations by defining appropriate behavior for various situations” (Ravasi and Schultz, 2006).7 Moreover, organizational culture is a strong estimator for organizational effectiveness.
+According to the ‘Theory of Organizational Culture and Effectiveness’ by Denison and Mishra (1995), organizational culture (involvement, consistency, adaptability, and mission) has an important influence on employee effectiveness and has a positive effect on return on asset and sales of the company.8 Number of researchers reported that companies who focus on the participation of employees in decision making, establish clear goals, etc., perform at a level higher than other organizations (Likert, 1961).
+Academicians suggest the company values should be communicated well and shared comprehensively as the organizational performance is dependent on it (Denison, 1990).9

 - Ravasi, D.; Schultz, M. (2006).
 “Responding to organizational identity threats: Exploring the role of organizational culture”.
 Academy of Management Journal.
 49(3): 433–458. doi:5465/amj.2006.21794663